Editor's note: This article was updated with new figures on procurement.

 Although Russian firms saw soaring revenues, Western sanctions did have an impact on the industry, though their effects are not readily apparent from the revenue data.

-Sanctions combined with a sharp drop in the global price of oil, Russia's main export commodity, to send the value of the ruble plummeting by 40 percent and inflation soaring in 2014.
+Sanctions combined with a sharp drop in the global price of oil, Russia's main export commodity, in 2014 to send the value of the ruble plummeting by 40 percent and inflation soaring in 2014.

 This is a bigger problem for the Russian Defense Ministry than it is for the defense industry, since equipment is now more expensive to produce and Putin's rearmament can afford almost half of what it was intended to two years ago, said Ruslan Pukhov, head of the Center for the Analysis of Strategies and Technologies, a Moscow-based defense industry think tank and analytics firm.

-The impact of sanctions on the defense industry will take longer to manifest itself since sanctions were limited mostly to a loss of access to Western credit markets and advanced component imports.
+The impact of sanctions on the defense industry will take longer to manifest itself since sanctions were their impact was limited mostly to a loss of access to Western credit markets and advanced component imports.

 "The industry was taking money from Russian banks and loans were guaranteed by the state, but the banks were taking cheap money from the West and selling them to Russian defense industry enterprises, and now the majority of these channels are cut," Pukhov said.

 Russia has launched an import substitution drive to spur the creation of domestic alternatives to foreign procured components, but the process is expected to take two to three years.